-In addition to the basic training and testing of roadway workers, those individuals who will perform duties as watchmen/lookout, Flagger, Lone Worker, machine operator, and RWIC will separately qualify prior to performing such duties.
-RWIC certifications may include Trax Exclusive Track Occupancy procedures, FrontRunner Exclusive Track Occupancy procedures, or both, as required by the occupational duties of the roadway worker.
+In addition to the basic training and testing of roadway workers, those individuals who will perform duties as Watchmen/Lookout, Flagger, Lone Worker, Rail Maintenance Machine operator, and RWIC will separately qualify prior to performing such duties.
+RWIC certifications may include TRAX Exclusive Track Occupancy procedures, FrontRunner Exclusive Track Occupancy procedures, or both, as required by the occupational duties of the roadway worker.

-A roadway worker performing duties of watchmen/lookout, Flagger, Lone Worker, machine operator, and RWIC will demonstrate their qualifications by passing an annual written exam.
-First-time certification will also require hands-on demonstration of the relevant critical skills for each set of duties.
-The content of the testing materials for such positions shall reflect the needed skills for each of these positions as identified in the following sections.
+A roadway worker performing duties of Watchmen/Lookout, Flagger, Lone Worker, Rail Maintenance Machine operator, and RWIC will demonstrate their qualifications by passing an annual written exam and a prescribed set of OJT activities for each level of qualification in which the employee demonstrates proficiency.
+The content of the testing materials for such positions shall reflect the procedures and skills outlined in this manual.

-Each worker will receive a wallet card and/or hard hat sticker indicating his level of training or qualification, which must be kept on their person at all time when working within the UTA Right of Way.
-RWIC certifications will indicate which mode's (Trax and/or FrontRunner) Exclusive Track Occupancy procedures the roadway worker has been certified to use.
-UTA considers the annual training and test to meet the FRA requirement for periodic training and qualification.
+Each worker will receive a wallet card indicating his level of training or qualification, which must be kept on their person at all times when working within the UTA Right of Way.
+Each roadway worker's card will be punched or stamped to indicate which modules have been completed (classroom training and OJT sheets for all modules above Basic).
+UTA considers these measures to meet the FRA requirement for periodic training and qualification.